buildkite/on-demand/README.md

 ## agent-composer

-[agent-composer](agent-composer) is a collection of AWS CloudFormation templates to help create AWS ECS Task Definitions that can be scheduled on-demand by [agent-scheduler](#agent-scheduler).
+[agent-composer](agent-composer) is a collection of AWS CloudFormation templates to help create ECS Task Definitions that can be scheduled on-demand by [agent-scheduler](#agent-scheduler).